 At Moor Nook, the identification process is on-going and begins when the child joins our school.
-We use a range of strategies to identify More Able children and pupils are added to the More Able Register, which is organised by the More Able Lead Teacher (Mrs A Jaeger) and shared with parents through parents evening, school reports etc.
+We use a range of strategies to identify More Able children and pupils are added to the More Able Register, which is organised by the More Able Lead Teacher (Mrs A Jaeger).
+This information is shared with parents individually via parents evening, school reports etc.